opendatamesh-initiative/odm-site-platform/docs/architecture/index.md

 The *Utility Plane* exposes a set of services useful for the mesh functionality and infrastructure decoupling, like:

 * [Executors](./utility-plane/executor/index.md): they act as a proxy between the mesh platform and specific DevOps tools.
-* [Observers](./utility-plane/observer/index.md): they collect and react to events occured in the mesh platform.
+* [Observers](./utility-plane/observer/index.md): they collect and react to events occurred in the mesh platform.
 * [Validators](./utility-plane/policy/index.md): they are services dedicated to the evaluation of computational policies.

 Each microservice exposes an interface requiring a real implementation of it.
 The aim here is to give a starting point and a blueprint structure for the realization of the specific services.
 Any implementation of the Utility Plane services is called *Adapter*.